markomanninen/tocmanuscript/README.md

 ...
 ```

-Ask user to provide TOC or help user to create one.
+Ask the user to provide TOC or help the user to create one.

-# STEP 2
+## STEP 2

 Set general guidelines for LLM prompts: